F-1 Optional Practical Training

 • Working for an employer that is enrolled in E-verify program

-• In a paid position.
-Unpaid positions will not be eligible for OPT STEM.
+• In a paid position (unpaid positions are not eligible)

 How to Apply for OPT STEM